Armanlone/The-Thief-Source-Code/README.md

     o Sneak into the dungeon filled with hidden and fake traps. o Loot all the collectable treasures inside.

+# o Codes:
+ This game utilizes "Singleton Pattern" in each gameObject's behaviour inside the scenes.
+Singletons are mostly used for sounds, game logics, level loadings, UIs, and other behaviours.
+But some gameObjects has independent logics that only applicable to them, like moving the player.
+Singleton Pattern was used to minimize the creation of new classes on each gameObject.
+And to have a clear programming architecture.

 # o Credits:

 This work is licensed under a Creative Commons Attribution 4.0 International License.